zammad/zammad-admin-documentation/system/integrations/smime/index.rst

 Usage
 -----

-For more details on how S/MIME integration works in practice, see the :user-docs:`user docs </extras/secure-email.html>`.
+For more details on how S/MIME integration works on the agent side, see the :user-docs:`user docs </extras/secure-email.html>`.